open/close all folders

 - The Heroine: The female protagonist of the story.

-- Hime Cut: Black bangs and all, plus is also a Yamato Nadeshiko.
+- Hime Cut: Long hair, sidetails black bangs and all, plus is also a Yamato Nadeshiko.
+Like the character page says, it is an exercise in contrast between Japanese style ghost and Yamato Nadeshiko.

 - I Can't Believe a Guy Like You Would Notice Me: She's shocked when the popular Kazehaya runs out to talk to her in the first chapter.